 Campus Security Act Compliance

 The Washington University School of Medicine makes certain reports and statistics available to its community and to prospective students and employees.
-The School of Medicine’s statistical crime report is published annually.
-You may obtain all of the information from that report at this website.
-Statistics for the previous three calendar years are presented.
-A Daily Crime Log which provides information concerning all crimes reported to Protective Services is also maintained as part of this site.
-A reported crime is added to the computerized daily crime log within 24 hours after its occurrence in most cases.
+The School of Medicine’s statistical crime report, which is published annually, presents statistics for the three most recent calendar years.
+A Daily Crime Log provides information about all crimes reported to Protective Services.
+A reported crime is added to the log within 24 hours after its occurrence, in most cases.

-Any individual or School of Medicine Department with computer access to the Internet can print out a paper copy of this information.
-If an individual or a particular university department does not have access to the Internet, a printout of all or portions of the report may be requested from the Protective Services Department, 314-362-4357.
+Any individual or School of Medicine Department with access to the Internet can print out a paper copy of this information.
+If an individual or a particular university department does not have Internet access, a printout of all or portions of the report may be requested from the Protective Services Department, 314-362-4357.

 We believe that the information provided herein is informative and helpful.
 We hope that everyone will take time to read it and to refer to this website regularly for additional information and crime prevention tips.
-The data presented on this web page is intended to be a convenient source of information to help members of the campus community to keep themselves and others safe and secure.
-It is also part of the Medical School’s response to the Campus Security Act, which requires universities to collect and disseminate campus crime statistics and related information.
+The data presented on this web page is intended to be a convenient source of information to help members of the campus community keep themselves and others safe and secure.
+It is also part of the Medical School’s response to the Jeanne Clery Campus Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act), which requires universities to collect and disseminate campus crime statistics and related information.